 Finding the perfect place to retire is more than floor plans, amenities, and weather.
 While these are important factors to a happy and successful retirement, when it comes to finding the best states to retire, taxes in the state you choose could play a bigger role than you think.
 Since retirement taxes by state vary, your budget can stretch further in some locations than others.

 According to an October 2017 survey by the Nationwide Insurance Retirement Institute, 37 percent of retirees do not take tax rates into consideration when they are preparing to retire.
 With many retirees living on a fixed income, they could be losing out on money, giving a lion’s share of their retirement income to taxes.

-Many retirees simply do not understand the ins and outs of taxes after they retire.
-In fact, the survey also showed that over half of the respondents (recent and future retirees) said that they wished that they had a better understanding of the topic.
+Many retirees simply do not understand the ins and outs of taxes after they retire, and therefore don’t know which are the most retirement friendly states.
+In fact, the survey also showed that over half of the respondents (both recent and future retirees) said that they wished they had a better understanding of the topic.

 Sources of Retirement Income

 For most retirees, Social Security serves as a primary source of income.
 Pensions are also used, but not all employers offer them.
 Annuities, IRAs, mutual funds, stocks, and savings accounts can also provide funds.

 Not all retirees have enough savings to live carefree lives, and many have to live on limited incomes.
 Many active adults continue to work well after retirement age, either because they want to or out of necessity.
 Whether you have a nice cushion or have to struggle with money issues more than you’d like, you probably don’t want to shell out more tax money than is necessary.
 Certain states are more retirement-friendly than others, especially when it comes to paying taxes.